 How we process your personal data

-Personal data refers to information that relates in one way or another to your person, either directly or indirectly.
-This can be a name, e-mail address, telephone number, postal address or date of birth.
-Photos are also a form of personal data, if you are clearly discernible on the picture.
+Personal data is information that can be linked to you in one way or another, whether that link is direct or indirect.
+This can include your name, email address, telephone number, postal address and date of birth.
+Photos are also a form of personal data, if you can clearly be distinguished in the photo.

 What does the processing of personal data involve?